lauramanduchi/DataScienceLab2018_Digitec/README.md

 The different steps of our project are describes here.
 Details on how to access the data from the virtual machine are explained further down.

+The prototype has been developped for

 ## Data extraction preprocessing ('utils' subfolder)
 The main script to get the necessary data for our algorithms is `init_dataframes.py`.
 This script can only be run on Digitec's machine as it assumes a connection to the Digitec database.

+The script takes care of the following steps:
+    *Data extraction
+    *Data preprocessing
+    *Output files

+#### Summary of the dataframes available for this project.

 ## Stage 1 - Greedy algorithm - Max Mutual Information Algorithm ('greedy' subfolder)
 Max_MI algorithm: Greedy algorith that selects the next question/filter by maximizing the varying component of the mutual entropy.